Regular Implants vs Mini Implants

 If you want a system that preserves bone, minimizes surgery, lowers cost, and gives you more flexibility long-term, small-diameter implants are often the better choice.
 Traditional implants still have their place, but they require more bone, more surgery, and more maintenance.

-If you or someone you love is struggling with missing teeth or loose dentures, contact Big Sky Dentures & Implants in Missoula, MT, for a free implant consultation to learn how our life-changing treatments can enhance your smile, improve your function, and restore your self-confidence.
+If you or someone you love is struggling with missing teeth or loose dentures, contact Big Sky Dentures & Implants in Missoula, MT, for an implant consultation to learn how our life-changing treatments can enhance your smile, improve your function, and restore your self-confidence.

 OUR DENTAL SERVICES